Thank You For Voting – Best Foundation Repair Company in Hampton Roads

 When it comes to moisture management in homes and buildings, the terms vapor barrier and encapsulation are often used interchangeably.
 However, there is a fundamental difference between these two methods.

-On the other hand, crawl space encapsulation involves not only covering the floor of the crawl space with a thick vapor-retarding barrier but sealing the vents and covering the walls as well.
-Encapsulation aims to reduce moisture levels in the crawlspace, improving indoor air quality and preventing structural damage caused by excess moisture.
+On the other hand, crawl space encapsulation involves not only covering the floor of the crawl space with a thick vapor-retarding barrier but also sealing the vents and covering the walls.

 Although both methods aim to reduce moisture levels in the crawl space, they differ in scope and application.
 Vapor barriers make it harder for moisture from the dirt floor to enter the crawl space.
 Encapsulation kicks it up a notch and creates a completely sealed environment, preventing moisture from getting through.
 Most homeowners who encapsulate their crawl space also add a dehumidifier to ensure the humidity level stays low.